maxam2017/wren/README.md

 - 📜 Shows recently visited branches first
 - 🪜 Quick branch switching with an interactive menu
 - 🔍 Filter branches with a search bar
+- 💾 Save and restore your current session automatically when switching branches

 ## 🚀 Getting Started